andrewlloyd0129/uvgdb/README.md

     •fan arts should have an image
     •should have creator/artist as well as a link for the creator/artist webpage
   - Build out gamplats for fan arts to games
-  - fan arts should be approved by an admin to avoid explicit content
+  - fan arts should be approved by an admin to avoid explicit content (weston doesnt want to see Cortana's blue boobs)